astarinmymind/consensys-dev-bootcamp/README.md

 - Geth is used to mine real ether, transfer funds between addresses, create contracts and send transactions, and explore block history.
 - Played around with geth javascript console ($ geth console)
 - Created private blockchain (genesis.json)
+    - config: defines settings for private blockchain
+    - chainId: identifies blockchain
+    - alloc: allows creation of addresses and fills account with ether upon initialization of blockchain
+          - left empty in order to fill accounts by mining ether
+    - difficulty: indicates how difficult to discover valid hash of block
+          - defines mining target
+          - calculated according to previous block difficulty and timestamp
+          - difficulty indicates how many average calculations miner will have to complete to find block
+          - value fluctuates to maintain target block generation time
+    - extraData: optional 32 byte value to add information
+    - gasLimit: sets chain-wide limit of gas expenditure per block
+    - parentHash: keccak256 hash of parent block's header
+    - timestamp: output of Unix time() function at block's creation
+          - used in calculation of difficulty level
+          - allows verification of order of blocks in the chain